samuel/squawk/README.md

 more complex relationships.
 It is in no way a database or meant to be used as such.
 It's merely a reporting tool.

-Squawk can be used from the command line for ad-hoc queries, but it can also be used as a library as a part of a more in-depth reporting tool.
+Squawk can be used from the command line for ad-hoc queries, and it can also be used as a library as a part of a more in-depth reporting tool.

 Status